paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-029-deepwater-ports.md

   (C) in the case of a structure used or intended for such use with respect to natural gas, includes all components and equipment, including pipelines, pumping or compressor stations, service platforms, buoys, mooring lines, and similar facilities that are proposed or approved for construction and operation as part of a deepwater port, to the extent that they are located seaward of the high water mark and do not include interconnecting facilities; and

   (D) shall be considered a “new source” for purposes of the Clean Air Act ([42 U.S.C.
 7401](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7401&num=0&edition=prelim) et seq.), and the Federal Water Pollution Control Act ([33 U.S.C.
-1251](./chapter-026-water-pollution-prevention-and-control.md#section-1251) et seq.);
+1251](./chapter-026-water-pollution-prevention-and-control.md#section-1251) et seq.).

-(10) “Governor” means the Governor of a State or the person designated by State law to exercise the powers granted to the Governor pursuant to this chapter;
+(10) **Governor.—** — The term “Governor” means the Governor of a State or the person designated by State law to exercise the powers granted to the Governor pursuant to this chapter.

-(11) “licensee” means a citizen of the United States holding a valid license for the ownership, construction, and operation of a deepwater port that was issued, transferred, or renewed pursuant to this chapter;
+(11) **Licensee.—** — The term “licensee” means a citizen of the United States holding a valid license for the ownership, construction, and operation of a deepwater port that was issued, transferred, or renewed pursuant to this chapter.

-(12) “marine environment” includes the coastal environment, waters of the contiguous zone, and waters of the high seas; the fish, wildlife, and other living resources of such waters; and the recreational and scenic values of such waters and resources;
+(12) **Marine environment.—** — The term “marine environment” includes the coastal environment, waters of the contiguous zone, and waters of the high seas; the fish, wildlife, and other living resources of such waters; and the recreational and scenic values of such waters and resources.

-(13) “natural gas” means either natural gas unmixed, or any mixture of natural or artificial gas, including compressed or liquefied natural gas, natural gas liquids, liquefied petroleum gas, and condensate recovered from natural gas;
+(13) **Natural gas.—** — The term “natural gas” means either natural gas unmixed, or any mixture of natural or artificial gas, including compressed or liquefied natural gas, natural gas liquids, liquefied petroleum gas, and condensate recovered from natural gas.

-(14) “oil” means petroleum, crude oil, and any substance refined from petroleum or crude oil;
+(14) **Oil.—** — The term “oil” means petroleum, crude oil, and any substance refined from petroleum or crude oil.

-(15) “person” includes an individual, a public or private corporation, a partnership or other association, or a government entity;
+(15) **Person.—** — The term “person” includes an individual, a public or private corporation, a partnership or other association, or a government entity.

-(16) “safety zone” means the safety zone established around a deepwater port as determined by the Secretary in accordance with [section 1509(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1509/d&num=0&edition=prelim);
+(16) **Safety zone.—** — The term “safety zone” means the safety zone established around a deepwater port as determined by the Secretary in accordance with [section 1509(d) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1509/d&num=0&edition=prelim).

-(17) “Secretary” means the Secretary of Transportation;
+(17) **Secretary.—** — The term “Secretary” means the Secretary of Transportation.

-(18) “State” includes each of the States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, and the territories and possessions of the United States; and
+(18) **State.—** — The term “State” includes each of the States of the United States, the District of Columbia, the Commonwealth of Puerto Rico, and the territories and possessions of the United States.

-(19) “vessel” means every description of watercraft or other artificial contrivance used as a means of transportation on or through the water.
+(19) **Vessel.—** — The term “vessel” means every description of watercraft or other artificial contrivance used as a means of transportation on or through the water.

 ### Statutory Notes

 #### References in Text
 The Clean Air Act, referred to in par.
 (9)(D), is act July 14, 1955, ch.
 360, 69 Stat.
-322, as amended, which is classified generally to chapter 85 (§ 7401 et seq.) of Title 42, The Public Health and Welfare.
+322, which is classified generally to chapter 85 (§ 7401 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 7401 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section7401&num=0&edition=prelim) and Tables.

 The Federal Water Pollution Control Act, as amended, referred to in par.
 (9)(D), is act June 30, 1948, ch.
 758, as amended generally by Pub.
 L. 92–500, § 2, Oct.
 18, 1972, 86 Stat.
 816, which is classified generally to chapter 26 (§ 1251 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1251 of this title](./chapter-026-water-pollution-prevention-and-control.md#section-1251) and Tables.

+#### Codification
+Pub.
+L. 118–31, div.
+C, title XXXV, § 3514(k)(2)(B)(ii), (D)(ii), Dec.
+22, 2023, 137 Stat.
+813, which directed insertion of par. headings in pars.
+(1) to (19) comprised of the term defined in the par. without specifying where to insert the heading, was executed by inserting the heading after par. designation and before “The term” and supplying the heading style to reflect the probable intent of Congress.

 #### Amendments
+2023—Pub.
+L. 118–31, § 3514(k)(2)(A), substituted “Definitions” for “Definitions” in section catchline and “In this chapter:” for “As used in this chapter, unless the context otherwise requires, the term—” in introductory provisions.

+2023—Par.
+(1).
+Pub.
+L. 118–31, § 3514(k)(2)(B), inserted term defined in par. as heading and “The term” after par. designation and substituted period for semicolon at end.

+Par.
+(2).
+Pub.
+L. 118–31, § 3514(k)(2)(B), (C), inserted term defined in par. as heading and “The term” after par. designation and substituted “subparagraph (A) or (B) of [section 1504(c)(2) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section1504/c/2&num=0&edition=prelim)” for “section 1504(c)(2)(A) or (B) of this title” and a period for semicolon at end.

+Pars.
+(3) to (17).
+Pub.
+L. 118–31, § 3514(k)(2)(B), inserted term defined in par. as heading and “The term” after par. designation and substituted period for semicolon at end.

+Par.
+(18).
+Pub.
+L. 118–31, § 3514(k)(2)(D), (E), inserted term defined in par. as heading and “The term” after par. designation and substituted a period for “; and” at end.

+Par.
+(19).
+Pub.
+L. 118–31, § 3514(k)(2)(D), inserted term defined in par. as heading and “The term” after par. designation.

 2012—Par.
 (9)(A).
 Pub.
 L. 112–213 inserted “or from” before “any State”.

 2005—Par.
 (13).
 Pub.
 L. 109–58 inserted “, natural gas liquids, liquefied petroleum gas, and condensate recovered from natural gas” before semicolon at end.